-/dismount or /d Dismount volume specified by drive letter (e.g., /d x).
+Dismount volume specified by drive letter (e.g., /d x).
 When no drive letter is specified, dismounts all currently mounted VeraCrypt volumes.

-/force or /f Forces dismount (if the volume to be dismounted contains files being used by the system or an application) and forces mounting in shared mode (i.e., without exclusive access).
+/force or /f

+Forces dismount (if the volume to be dismounted contains files being used by the system or an application) and forces mounting in shared mode (i.e., without exclusive access).

-/keyfile or /k It must be followed by a parameter specifying a keyfile or a keyfile search path.
-For multiple keyfiles, specify e.g.: /k c:\keyfile1.dat /k d:\KeyfileFolder /k c:\kf2 To specify a keyfile stored on a security token or smart card, use the following syntax: token://slot/SLOT\NUMBER/file/FILE\NAME command line.
+/keyfile or /k

+It must be followed by a parameter specifying a keyfile or a keyfile search path.
+For multiple keyfiles, specify e.g.: /k c:\keyfile1.dat /k d:\KeyfileFolder /k c:\kf2 To specify a keyfile stored on a security token or smart card, use the following syntax: token://slot/SLOT NUMBER/file/FILE NAME

+/tryemptypass

-/tryemptypass ONLY when default keyfile configured or when a keyfile is specified in the the keyfile, and display password prompt right away.
+ONLY when default keyfile configured or when a keyfile is specified in the command line.

 If it is followed by y or yes or if no parameter is specified: try to mount using an empty password and the keyfile before displaying password prompt.
-If it is followed by n or no: don't try to mount using an empty password and for security tokens and smart cards. (e.g.: /tokenlib c:\pkcs11lib.dll).
+If it is followed by n or no: don't try to mount using an empty password and the keyfile, and display password prompt right away.